jcmf/glulx-strings/README.md

 crickets.

-Anyway this thing takes the contents of a `.gblorb` file (containing a Glulx game -- doesn't support Z-machine, sorry) and extracts the text.
+Anyway this thing takes the contents of a `.gblorb` file (containing a Glulx game) and extracts the text.
 Typically this includes all of the text visible in the game.
 It may also include various internal identifiers that might or might not actually be theoretically reachable but are nonetheless in there so the game can try to emit helpful diagnostics in case it finds itself in an unexpected situation and does not know how else to proceed.

+[Now includes rudimentary support for unblorbed Z-code, versions 3 through 8, e.g. a `.z8` file.]

 [I feel like an example would be helpful.
 Maybe I can come up with one later and stick it here.]